Risk Factors

 1) Climate change issues

-One of the important agendas of the Group is climate change issues facing the society.
-Using technologies cultivated as a diversified chemical company, the Group has been proactively working to address its obligation to further reduce the burden it places on the environment, such as by rationalizing production processes for its products, and to contribute to addressing the problem of climate change by developing products conducive to reducing greenhouse gas (GHG) emissions.
+One of the important agendas of the Group is climate change issues facing society.
+Using technologies cultivated as a diversified chemical company, the Group has been proactively working from the perspectives of both its obligation to bring the Group’s greenhouse gas (GHG) emissions close to zero and contribution to reducing greenhouse gas emissions through the Group’s products and technologies.
 If these issues cannot be properly addressed, it may affect the business activities of the Group.
 The Group works towards the resolution of climate change issues that affect our daily living on a global scale from the perspectives of both “obligation” and “contribution.”

 2) Plastic waste problem